fedeotaran/vim-config/README.md

 Dotfiles
 ========
-These are my configuration files.
+These are my vim configuration files.

 ## Install
 ```bash